Add Your Heading Text Here

 Chairman of the Board of Directors

-Retired secondary teacher, campaigner for the environment and peace, Andy brings a wealth of experience to SCRAP and its programs.
+Retired secondary teacher, campaigner for the environment and peace, Andy brings a wealth of experience to SCRAP and its program.

 Natasha Ternovy Bryant

 School Administration worker and our youngest director, Natasha brings a fresh approach and energy to our team.
-Now in her second year as Treasurer, the financial responsibilities have not deterred her in the least from plaiting garlic.
+Seen here plaiting garlic while volunteering at SCRAP in 2015.